 The agency's accomplishments provided in this report are the results of our collective commitment to maintaining the highest standards of performance and integrity.
-It is an honor to work with the talented men and women of MSPB who devote their careers to upholding the merit system principles that govern our federal workforce.
+It is a great privilege to work alongside the talented men and women of MSPB who devote their careers to upholding the merit system principles that govern our federal workforce.
+We are committed to promoting accountability, good stewardship, and financial integrity of taxpayers' dollars.